ithihasmadala/Cowin-keep-alive/README.md

 1. Make sure you have one of the latest versions of [Python](https://www.python.org/downloads/) installed
 2. Install Selenium: `pip install selenium`
+3. Install py-notifier `pip install py-notifier`
-3. Chrome browser installed
+4. Chrome browser installed
-4. Tested only on Windows in v1.
+5. Tested only on Windows in v1.
 For mac/linux, change the path of the chromedriver accordingly.

 # Configuration: